compose-run/client/README.md

 #### 3. Is data namespaced or all global?

 Data is global by default, but you can add your own namespace via `/`s.
-If you add `userId`s as the namespace path, it will allow that user to read and write the data.
-If the data has no `userId`s in its path, it will be globally readable and writable.
+If you add a user's `userId`s in the `name` path, it will allow that user to read and write the state.
+If the `name` has no `userId`s in its path, it will be globally readable and writable.

-Even if you want your data to be publicly readable and writable, it's commonn to add your project's name as a prefix to prevent name collisions with others:
+Even if you want your state to be publicly readable and writable, it's commonn to add your project's name as a prefix to prevent `name` collisions with others:

 ```js
 useRealtimeState({